Wall Street hits records as Tesla surges; focus on Fed meeting

 About 10.5 billion shares changed hands in U.S. exchanges, compared with the 10.3 billion daily average over the last 20 sessions.

-(Reporting by Lewis Krauskopf in New York, Devik Jain and Bansari Mayur Kamdar in Bengaluru; Editing by Maju Samuel; lewis.krauskopf@thomsonreuters.com ; 646-223-6082; Reuters Messaging: lewis.krauskopf.thomsonreuters.com@reuters.net , Twitter: https://twitter.com/LKrauskopf)
+(Reporting by Lewis Krauskopf in New York, Devik Jain and Bansari Mayur Kamdar in Bengaluru; Editing by Maju Samuel and Aurora Ellis)